 If your child has been diagnosed with some manner of chronic kidney disease, there are all kinds of questions that are likely to be crowding your head – what kind of treatments are going to be needed and how your child is going to feel through all of it, being the main ones.
 The symptoms of kidney failure that you need to be on the lookout for if your child has some kind of kidney dysfunction are a low red blood cell count or anemia, problems in how your child grows from month to month, and the kind of blood pressure your child has.
 A child living with chronic kidney disease needs to keep on top of her medicines and needs to take up a strict diet.

-Battling the symptoms of kidney failure, your child’s treatment typically includes a strict diet and medicines.
-The medicines are usually things like vitamins, blood pressure pills, carbonate and calcium.
+Battling the symptoms of kidney failure, your child’s treatment typically includes a strict diet and medicines (drugs).
+The drugs (urological pharmaceuticals) are usually things like vitamins, blood pressure pills, carbonate and calcium.
 That’s quite a lot of medicine for a child who tops out at three feet – and you do need to help your child find a system to help remember all of this.
 Medicines to treat a child’s kidney problems appear in new forms these days – such as some that can be injected – especially the ones that help with an anemic condition and growth retardation.
 Erythropoetin for instance, is a great injectable drug that can help your child be more energetic through her day – it helps improve her red blood cell count.
 Human growth hormone injections can help your child grow the right way too.

 Children have amazingly resilient bodies.
 Often, parents won’t even notice that there is anything wrong until a case of chronic kidney failure advances so far that the child’s kidneys lose about 80% of their function.
 That’s when all the symptoms of kidney failure actually start showing up – a sense of confusion, nausea, fatigue, swollen limbs and other things that no child should ever have to experience.
 When that happens, transplant and dialysis are the only choices available.